tencentyun/intlcloud-documents/yehe_doc/网络/VPN连接/操作指南/VPN 网关/创建 VPN 网关_intl_en.md

 </tr>
 <tr>
 <td>Associated Network</td>
-<td>This shows whether you will create a cloud connect network (CCN) VPN or a private network VPN, which is commonly known as VPN gateway for CCN or VPN gateway for VPC respectively.<ul><li>Choose **CCN** if you need to use VPN to connect to multiple VPC networks or other direct connect networks.
+<td>This shows whether you will create a cloud connect network (CCN) VPN or a private network VPN, which is commonly known as VPN gateway for CCN or VPN gateway for VPC respectively.<ul><li>Choose <b>CCN</b> if you need to use VPN to connect to multiple VPC networks or other direct connect networks.
 Note: when being created, the VPN gateway for CCN cannot be directly associated with the CCN instance.
-After it is created, you can edit the associated network on the VPN gateway details page and choose the CCN instance.</li><li>Choose **VPC** if you need to use the VPN to connect to a single VPC network.</li></ul></td>
+After it is created, you can edit the associated network on the VPN gateway details page and choose the CCN instance.</li><li>Choose <b>VPC</b> if you need to use the VPN to connect to a single VPC network.</li></ul></td>
 </tr>
 <tr>
 <td>Network</td>
-<td>Choose the private network to be associated with the VPN gateway only when the associated network is **VPC**.</td>
+<td>Choose the private network to be associated with the VPN gateway only when the associated network is <b>VPC</b>.</td>
 </tr>
 <tr>
 <td>Bandwidth Cap</td>